juanroldan1989/terramate/DRIFT.md

 ## Overview

 Infrastructure drift occurs when the actual state of deployed resources diverges from the intended configuration defined in your Infrastructure as Code (IaC).
 This can happen due to manual changes, external modifications, or configuration updates outside of your deployment pipeline.
-Detecting and managing drift is critical for maintaining infrastructure reliability, security, and compliance.
+Detecting and managing drift is critical for maintaining infrastructure reliability, security and compliance.

-This repository implements a comprehensive drift detection strategy using Terramate, Terragrunt, and GitHub Actions to monitor infrastructure across multiple environments and regions.
+This repository implements a comprehensive drift detection strategy using Terramate, Terragrunt and GitHub Actions to monitor infrastructure across multiple environments and regions.

 ## GitHub Actions Workflows